Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 **Partial cover** is provided by things like castle parapets, a pile of boxes or a sturdy tree.
 While your target is behind partial cover, attacks that you make have disadvantage.
 Creatures that are at least one tile larger than the target grant partial cover.

-**Full cover** is commonly granted by things like solid walls, closed doors or being inside of a monsters's stomach.
+**Full cover** is commonly granted by things like solid walls, closed doors or being inside of a monster's stomach.
 While your target is behind full cover, your attacks automatically miss, and you cannot target them with other effects such as when applying boons, creating ground effects or using the Scan minor action or Track reaction.

 When an effect does not physically originate from the attacking creature, cover needs to be calculated with respect to the target and the source of the effect.
 This is an important rule when, for example, a ball of fire explodes in mid-air, or the ground becomes covered in a dangerous effect.